HPE/terraform-provider-hpegl/docs/resources/caas_cluster.md

 			deletion of a CaaS cluster.
 There are four required inputs when creating a cluster - name, blueprint_id, site_id and space_id. worker_nodes is an optional input to scale nodes on cluster.
+            Provide the min_size & max_size parameters to trigger Autoscaler.
-            OS Image update & Kubernetes version upgrade are also supported while updating the cluster.
+            Kubernetes version upgrade is also supported while updating the cluster.

 ## Example Usage